 From 1965 to date, all vehicles developed by Ford of Europe have been tested and validated at Ford Lommel Proving Ground (LPG).

-In 1970 the start signal was given for the construction of the second phase of Ford LPG.
+In 1970 the construction of the second phase of Ford LPG was kicked off.
 More land was bought to extend the site and new major tracks were built.

-From 1975 till 1998 gradually more facilities were added driven by changing traffic and road conditions, the introduction of new vehicle technologies triggers and new market and legal requirements.
+From 1975 till 1998 gradually more facilities were added to the site driven by changing traffic and road conditions, the introduction of new vehicle technologies and new market and legal requirements.